Back to Blog

 Here's what most people don't know: there are dozens of programs across the country that will help cover your down payment.
 Some of them are outright grants - money you never have to pay back.
 Others are loans that get forgiven after a few years.
 And many of them are available to people who don't think they'd qualify.

-I'm licensed in 24 states, and almost every one of them has at least one DPA program I can pair with the right mortgage.
-Let me walk you through the major ones.
+I'm licensed in 15 states, and almost every one of them has at least one DPA program I can pair with the right mortgage.
+If you're a first-time homebuyer, this is especially important to understand before you assume homeownership is out of reach.
+Let me walk you through the major programs and how they work.

 Before diving into specific programs, it helps to understand the four main types of DPA: